-Research Involving Aboriginal Peoples and Communities in Canada - Community Engagement Plan
+Research Involving Indigenous Peoples and Communities in Canada - Community Engagement Plan

-The Office of Indigenous Initiatives requests that researchers engaging with Aboriginal peoples and communities:
+The Office of Indigenous Initiatives requests that researchers engaging with Indigenous peoples and communities:

 - Become familiar with "Research Involving First Nations, Inuit and Métis Peoples of Canada, Chapter 9 in the Tri-Council Policy Statement 2: Ethical Conduct of Research Involving Humans.

-- Initiate dialogue with the Office of Indigenous Initiatives about the proposed research, including steps taken by the researcher to build relationships and their plans for engagement with Aboriginal peoples and/or communities.
+- Initiate dialogue with the Office of Indigenous Initiatives about the proposed research, including steps taken by the researcher to build relationships and their plans for engagement with Indigenous peoples and/or communities.

 The Office of Indigenous Initiatives will notify researchers via email once the Community Engagement Plan has been found satisfactory.